vonovak/react-navigation-header-buttons/README.md

 #### `OverflowMenu`

 Is the place to define the behavior for overflow button (if there is one).
 Please note you can render `OverflowMenu` only by itself too, you do no need to wrap it in `HeaderButtons`.
-The most interesting prop is `onPress` which handles what kind of overflow menu we should show.
+The most interesting prop is `onPress` which defines what kind of overflow menu we should show.

-The package exports common handlers you can use, but you can provide your own too:
+The package exports common handlers you can use, but you can provide your own too (via `onPress` prop):

 | exported handler                       | description                                                                                                                                                                                                                                                                                        |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |